peteryates1/pyqt-cocotb-interactive/readme.md

 # pyqt cocotb interactive

-Very simple interactive simulation using cocotb and pyqt5 based on on [GHDL Interactive Simulation]
+Very simple interactive simulation using cocotb and pyqt5 based on on [GHDL Interactive Simulation] and [GHDL VPI virtual board]

 ## Requirements
 - [Python] (tested using version 3.10)